nsbarr/self-therapy/content/posts/my-first-post.md

 - going on tangents
 - renaming parts

-### Limitations of the practice environment
+### Limitations to a digital practice partner

 From the start, I set out to create an AI system that would not attempt to perform the trademark "8 Cs" of Self-energy: compassion, creativity, curiosity, confidence, courage, calm, connectedness, and clarity.
-As a result, the practice environment fails in situations that require more Self-energy than the individual currently has available.
+In fact, as the system prompt shows, I explicitly instructed it not to perform empathetic speech, and instead focus on efficiency and accurate synthesis.
+As a result, the practice environment breaks down in situations that require more Self-energy than the individual currently has available.

 These situations fall into two categories, on opposite sides of a spectrum of depth.
 On the shallow side, the practice environment is not suited for beginners to IFS specifically, and to the concept of parts generally.
 It takes training and potentially a guide to take the first step of noticing that our mind consists of subpersonalities, and that these subpersonalities have beliefs, hopes, and fears that are important for us to receive.
 On the deep side, the practice environment is not suited for the deepest healing of exiles, in which another person's healing energy can be indispensable.

-Consider this snippet of work that Dick Schwartz did with a long-time client, a Vietnam war veteran who had sever anger issues.
+Consider this snippet of work that Dick Schwartz did with a long-time client, a Vietnam war veteran who had severe anger issues.
 At this moment, the client is approaching a group of shadowy spirits surrounding the body of his deceased brother:

 Schwartz: Tell them it’s you appreciate them carrying all that stuff and we really want to help them with it.
 Client: They’re saying it’s about time, we’re tired.